cartesiancs/vessel/README.md

 So we plan to open-source the technology used in existing defense systems.

-We are developing "surveillance technology" and "active drone control systems" that have been used for border defense.
-And if humanoid technology is perfected, we will apply that as well.

-When everything is implemented, individuals will be able to create a medieval-level army.
+When everything is implemented, individuals will be able to protect themselves from any threats.

 > [!NOTE]
 > 🚧 <strong>This project is under active development.</strong> Some features may be unstable or subject to change without notice.